chikara-chan/invincible/docs/source/api/isPlainObject.md

 Type | Description
 --- | ---
-Boolean | Wether the value is a plain object
+Boolean | Return wether the value is a plain object

 ## Examples